ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/drift_explainability.md

 A Drift Explainability Report consists in comparing the reference data and the portion of production data where the drift was identified, hence those belonging to the new concept.
 Notice that these reports are generated after a sufficient amount of samples has been collected after the drift.
+This is because the elements of the report needs a significant number of samples to guarantee statistical reliability of the results.
 If the distribution moves back to the reference before enough samples are collected, the report might not be generated.

 Each report is composed of several entities, each providing a different perspective on the data and the drift occurred.